seznam/ima/docs/cli/cli.md

 :::

-Which should produce following output:
+This should produce following output:

 ```
 Usage: ima <command>